siq-legacy/csi/README.md

-like any good engineering organization, you guys completely re-architected everything in version 2.0, and now you're putting modules into their own little subdirectories in order to help separate concerns.  you throw your bird module into the `components/bird` directory, and BOOM, it stops working because the paths to `jquery.js`, `bird.css`, `bird.png` have changed.
+like any good engineering organization, you guys completely re-architected everything in version 2.0, and now you're putting modules into their own little subdirectories in order to separate concerns.  you throw your bird module into the `components/bird` directory, and BOOM, it stops working because the paths to `jquery.js`, `bird.css`, `bird.png` have changed.

-so now you've got to edit the bird code in order to put it in a new app. that's not optimal, and since you didn't write any unit tests for it, you've got that sinking "i think i broke it when i touched it" feeling.
+so now you've got to edit the bird code in order to put it in a new app. that's not optimal.  and why should your code care where `jquery` lives?  it should work whether it's at `vendor/jquery.js` or `lib/jquery.js` or `the/shady/part/of/the/codebase/jquery.js`.  it doesn't discriminate.

+on top of that you didn't write any unit tests for it, cause it's such a pain to have to keep re-configuring `QUnit` to work with `require.js` each time you roll out a new app.  now you've got that sinking "i think i broke it when i changed it" feeling.

-### a simple `csi` module
+### a simple `csi` component

 so what would it look like to have a fully modular way of doing this?  let's write it as a `csi` component.  we make a 'bird' repository with the following